Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 ![](q12_census_vs_hprd_scatter_trend_colored.png)
 ***

+(**NOTE**
+*Python Analysis was conducted at the daily record level to validate statistical relationships,while Power BI visualization of this question aggregate to the facility level to support excutive interpretation.Both views consistently show a very weak negative relationship between census size and HPRD.*)

 ## **What We Did**
 This analysis examines whether the number of residents in a facility (Census) influences the average nursing hours provided per resident per day (HPRD).
 Understanding this relationship helps determine whether staffing levels scale appropriately as resident load changes.